Sailor Killed, 5 More Injured In Crash En Route To Camp Pendleton

 OCEANSIDE, Calif.
-(CBSLA/AP) — A Navy sailor was killed and five other service members were injured when five military trucks were involved in a chain-reaction crash Tuesday morning on a Southern California highway, authorities said.
+(CBSLA/AP) — A Navy sailor was killed and five other service members were injured when five military trucks were involved in a chain-reaction crash Tuesday morning on the 5 Freeway in San Diego County, authorities said.

-The convoy was heading south on Interstate 5 near Marine Corps Base Camp Pendleton in San Diego County when the pileup happened shortly before 7 a.m., the California Highway Patrol said.READ MORE: LA County Remains In Purple Tier As COVID-19 Transmission Decreases
+The convoy was heading south on the 5 Freeway near Marine Corps Base Camp Pendleton in San Diego County when the pileup happened shortly before 7 a.m., the California Highway Patrol said.READ MORE: Search Warrant Executed To Obtain Black Box Data In Tiger Woods Crash

 The collision occurred as the convoy began to slow, causing one of the truck trailers to be pushed into its cab, killing the driver, the Highway Patrol said.